You can configure a virtualization client (hypervisor) for Amazon EC2 to use a separate admin account for data protection operations.

 Minimizes the configuration required for tenant accounts

-Eliminates the need for tenants to deploy access nodes and MediaAgents in AWS, reducing tenant costs
+Eliminates the need for tenants to deploy proxies (access nodes) and MediaAgents in AWS, reducing tenant costs

 Hides backup infrastructure from tenants

-After you configure access to an Admin account, you can initiate operations from the tenant account, but the operations use resources such as access nodes and MediaAgents that are deployed in the Admin account.
+After you configure access to an admin account, you can initiate operations from the tenant account, but the operations use resources such as VSA proxies and MediaAgents that are deployed in the admin account.

-Operations can use Windows and Linux access nodes, and can include Windows and Linux instances.
+Operations can use Windows and Linux proxies, and can include Windows and Linux instances.

 You must add JSON permissions to both admin and tenant accounts.

-The admin account can use an access key and secret key for authentication, or an IAM role, or an STS assume role with IAM policy.
+The admin account can use an access key and secret key for authentication, or an IAM role.

-The tenant (user) account can use an access key and secret key, or an STS assume role with IAM policy, for authentication.
+The tenant (user) account must use an access key and secret key for authentication.

 You cannot use replication/disaster recovery replication (from VMware to Amazon EC2 or from Amazon EC2 to Amazon EC2) using resources that are in another account.
 For example, to replicate VMs to Account1, you must use the resources in Account1.
 You cannot use the resources in Account2.

-To perform a HotAdd cross-vendor conversion to an Amazon EC2 account, you cannot use an access node that is in another AWS account.
+To perform a HotAdd cross-vendor conversion to an AWS account, you cannot use an access node that is in another AWS account.
 For example, to perform cross-vendor conversion to Account1, the access node must be in Account1.
 You cannot use an access node in Account2.